theopn/i3-sway-tips/README.md

 ### i3

 X11 is blessed with a wide selection of screenshot utilities.
 My favorite is Flameshot.
-All you need to do is bind `flameshot launcher` to `Print` key or another keybinding of your choice.
+Bind `flameshot launcher` to `Print` key or another keybinding of your choice.

 ### Sway

 Wayland does not have many good screenshot tools.
 One simple and popular solution is using `grim`, a screenshot tool, and `slurp`, a region selector.
 Bind a key of your choice to `grim -g "$(slurp)"` to take a screenshot of a certain region.

 ## Startup Application

 ### i3

-You probably know this, but you can use `exec` command in the (preferably) bottom of the i3 configuration to launch commands in the startup. `--no-startup-id` disables startup-notification, which is not supported by some applications (indicated by the cursor hourglass that will hang for 60 seconds).
+You can use `exec` command in the (preferably) bottom of the i3 configuration to launch commands in the startup.
+`--no-startup-id` disables startup-notification, which is not supported by some applications (indicated by the cursor hourglass that will hang for 60 seconds).

 ### Sway

-The reason why this section exists.
-Startup ID is not a thing in Wayland, so no need for `--no-startup-id` tag.
+Exactly the same as i3, except startup ID is not a thing in Wayland, so no need for `--no-startup-id` tag.

 ## Trackpad Settings

 ### i3

-`xinput` can be used to list and configure input devices. `xinput list` to list all the input devices, and use `xinput list-props <device-id-or-name>` to list "props" associated with it.
-Pay close attention to things like "natural scrolling" and "tapping".
+`xinput` can be used to list and configure input devices.
+`xinput list` to list all the input devices, and use `xinput list-props <device-id-or-name>` to list "props" associated with it.
 Below are my i3 exec commands to enable natural scrolling and tapping.

 ```
 set $trackpad_id <trackpad-id-or-name>